phil-rice/ShoppingKata2/README.md

 I implemented Product as a Pricable and wrote an implementation of the AbstractPricableSpec for Product with Ints

+There is a git commit with a tag 'Pricable' at this point

 ## Writing a shopping cart
 I don't want to care at this stage how I get the shopping cart, I just want to be able to hold a list of Pricable things and how many times they occur.
 I will have a list of line items.
 I could just get away with two ints: the count of apples and the count of oranges, but that doesn't